jngrb/conan_sdk_packages/README.md

 cd digest_lib
 conan create .
 cd ..
-cd conaumer_cci
+cd consumer_cci
 conan create .
 cd ..
-cd conaumer_system
+cd consumer_system
 conan create . --build=missing # digest_lib should be re-built
 ```

+Result:

+* The consumer can decide where the OpenSSL library should come from.
+* No a single adaption in the intermediate library needed!
+* See the digest executable an the respective 'bin' subfolders of the produced packages.
+Check ldd of these and execute them.

 Conditions:

-* same name as the CCI package so that override works
+* "system" package should have the same name as the CCI package so that override works

 ## License